tomwhartung/artsyvisions.com/README.md

     - [x] Dear Facebook: You're Not the Boss of Me!
     - [x] Deep Work
     - [x] It's possible to belong to a third party, or even no party at all
-- [ ] Launch the new django version of tomhartung.com
+- [x] Launch the new django version of tomhartung.com
-  - [ ] Publicize on Fb
+  - [x] Publicize on Fb
-  - [ ] Don't expect much, though
+  - [x] Don't expect much, though
-- [ ] Revisit Google Analytics and refine settings and code as necessary
+- [x] Ensure each site has latest Google Analytics code snippet
-  - [ ] Add events for ArtsyVisions.com
+  - [x] Check code snippet for ArtsyVisions.com
-  - [ ] Add events for conversions on Groja.com
+  - [x] Check code snippet for Groja.com
-  - [ ] They should be ok, but review GA events for SeeOurMinds.com anyway
+  - [x] Check code snippet for SeeOurMinds.com
-  - [ ] Add events for TomHartung.com
+  - [x] Check code snippet for TomHartung.com
 - [ ] Add TomHartung.com and JooMooWebSites.com to the lists of sites in all legal documents for:
   - [ ] See TomHartung.com for the preferred sequence of sites
   - [ ] ArtsyVisions.com